Skip to main content

 Adding a connector

-You can connect a tool to your app from the AI chat or from your app dashboard.
-Both routes take you through the same authorization flow.
+You can connect a tool to your app from the AI chat, from the homepage when creating an app, or from your app’s dashboard.
+Each option follows the same authorization flow.

 From the AI chat